lvcca/ai-orchestrator/README.md

-# AI-Agents Framework
+# ai-orchestrator
 =====================================

 ## Overview

-AI-Agents is a lightweight, modular, and highly customizable AI agent framework built in Python.
-It provides a simple and intuitive API for creating intelligent agents that can interact with their environment and make decisions based on inputs.
+ai-orchestrator is a light ai-orchestrator written in typescript.

 ## Installation